-Antonio Brown takes off his Buccaneers jersey, leaves the field during game at Jets
+Bucs coach says Antonio Brown is no longer with team after receiver leaves field during game

+Coach Bruce Arians said after the game that Brown will not remain with the Buccaneers.

+“He is no longer a Buc, all right?”
+Arians said during his postgame news conference.
+“That’s the end of the story.
+Let’s talk about the guys that went out there and won the game.”

-He was playing his second game for the Buccaneers since serving a three-game suspension imposed by the NFL for misrepresenting his vaccination status.
+Brown was playing his second game for the Buccaneers since serving a three-game suspension imposed by the NFL for misrepresenting his vaccination status.
 Brown submitted a fake vaccination card but subsequently was legitimately vaccinated, a person familiar with the situation said at the time.

-Coach Bruce Arians allowed Brown to rejoin the team even though he had said when the Buccaneers signed him last season, as Brown completed an eight-game suspension for violating the NFL’s personal conduct policy, that he would be allowed only one misstep in Tampa.
+Arians allowed Brown to rejoin the team even though he had said when the Buccaneers signed him last season, as Brown completed an eight-game suspension for violating the NFL’s personal conduct policy, that he would be allowed only one misstep in Tampa.
 Arians recently said circumstances had changed and it was in the Buccaneers’ best interests to allow Brown to return.

 According to a report by WATB Sports, Brown had been benched by Arians before his midgame exit.
 Fellow wide receiver Mike Evans was seen attempting to calm Brown before he left.